KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 Based on the theories of [Software is Eating the World](http://online.wsj.com/article/SB10001424053111903480904576512250915629460.html), [Mobile is Eating the World](http://a16z.com/2014/10/28/mobile-is-eating-the-world), and [Software is Reorganizing the World](http://www.wired.com/2013/11/software-is-reorganizing-the-world-and-cloud-formations-could-lead-to-physical-nations), we can surmise that in the future, the world will be largely automated by software.
 The successful organizations will tend to be those that leverage the power of mobile, particularly smartphones, to meet the needs of people reorganizing in the "cloud."

 # What Does a Successful Global United Methodist Presence Look Like?
-"The successful organizations will tend to be those that leverage the power of mobile, particularly smartphones, to meet the needs of people reorganizing in the "cloud."

-Does this sound like the United Methodist Church, and should it?
+Does the above description of a successful organization of the future fit the United Methodist Church?
+If not, should the United Methodist Church be more like this description?

 A successful global United Methodist presence is one that changes with the times to best meet the needs of current members and constituents, and to reach pontential future members and others in need.